XavKearney/markdown-notes/collaborating.md

         new file:   hello.txt
 ```

 The changes are ready to be committed (they're in a new box).
 Committing the changes is like sealing the box.
-Once committed, that box can never be reopened or changed.
+Once committed, that box can never be changed (but as we'll see later, they can be moved around).

 To commit these changes, we type: